zrefai/swap-ease/services/sale-ingestor/README.md

 - `sale.update`
 - `sale.deleted`

 Be aware that there could be duplicate Sales because normally it can be represented through a buyer side and a seller side.
-Some filtering may need to occure so that we dont run into a duplicate Sale, but from different perspectives (i.e BUYER or SELLER).
+Some filtering may need to occur so that we dont run into a duplicate Sale, but from different perspectives (i.e BUYER or SELLER).

-## Aggregation of items to be deleted

-When retrieving `collections` and `clusters` documents, we can also get a list of the sales for a collection that are about to expire (i.e sales that exist on the 90th day).
-These sales have time stamps we can use to determine exactly when to remove them from the from the aggregate values of the documents above.

-When new operations come in from the websocket service, we can check this array of expiring sales and determine if a sale needs to be de-aggregated.

-### Handling `sale.expired` operation

-When a sale in the "sales about to expire" cache goes past the 90 day boundary, we perform these general actions:

-- Update the `collectionClustersMetadata` document for the associated `contractAddress` where applicable:
-  - Update `lastUpdated` field with new date
-  - Update `lowestSale` field if current value is the lowest value.
-Need to find next lowest value
-  - Update `highestSale` field if the current value is the highest value.
-Need to find the next highest value
-  - Decrement `totalSales` field by 1
-  - Decrement `totalVolume` field by ETH value in sale
-  - Update `totalSalesByMarketplace` object by decrementing the counter, for the domain the sale occurred in, by 1
-- Update the `cluster` document for the associated `contractAddress` where applicable:
-  - Update `lastUpdated` field with new date
-  - Update `lowestSale` field if current value is the lowest value.
-Need to find next lowest value
-  - Update `highestSale` field if the current value is the highest value.
-Need to find the next highest value
-  - Decrement `totalSales` field by 1
-  - Decrement `totalVolume` field by ETH value in sale
-  - Update `totalSalesByMarketplace` object by decrementing the counter, for the domain the sale occurred in, by 1

 ## Handling operations

 When we perform any operation, we perform these general actions:

-- Update the `collectionClustersMetadata` document for the associated `contractAddress`
+- Update the `clustersAggregate` document for the associated `contractAddress`
 - Update the `cluster` document for the associated `contractAddress`
-- Update the `sales` collection with the appropriate action (i.e `add`, `update`, or `delete`)
+- Update the `sales` collection or `sale` document with the appropriate action (i.e `add`, `update`, or `delete`)

 ### Handling `sale.created` operations

 For `sale.created` operation, we perform these specific actions:

-- Update the `collectionClustersMetadata` document for the associated `contractAddress` where applicable:
+- Update the `clustersAggregate` document for the associated `contractAddress` where applicable:
-  - Update `lastUpdated` field with new date
+  - Update `updatedAt` field with new date
-  - Update `lowestSale` field if it is lower than current value
-  - Update `highestSale` field if it is higher than current value
   - Increment `totalSales` field by 1
   - Increment `totalVolume` field by ETH value in sale
   - Update `totalSalesByMarketplace` object by incrementing the counter, for the domain the sale occurred in, by 1
 - Update the `cluster` document for the associated `contractAddress` where applicable:
-  - Update `lastUpdated` field with new date
+  - Update `updatedAt` field with new date
-  - Update `lowestSale` field if it is lower than current value
-  - Update `highestSale` field if it is higher than current value
   - Increment `totalSales` field by 1
   - Increment `totalVolume` field by ETH value in sale
   - Update `totalSalesByMarketplace` object by incrementing the counter, for the domain the sale occurred in, by 1